FICO - Your Credit Score

-Because we live in a computer-driven world, it should come as no surprise that your creditworthiness comes down to a single number.
-Credit reporting agencies use your loan payment history in order to build this score.
+Since our society is so computer-driven, you're probably not surprised to hear that your creditworthiness boils down to a single number.
+Credit reporting agencies use your history of paying all types of loans in order to create this score.

-Equifax, TransUnion, and Experian, the three major credit agencies, each have a proprietary formula for building a credit score.
-The original FICO was developed by Fair Isaac and Company.
-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following to build your credit score:
+Each of the three credit agencies has its own formula for building your credit score.
+Fair Isaac and Cooriginally developed this score. .
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your score:

-- Late Payments - Do you have a history of late payments?
+- History of Payments - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Improving your score

-What can you do to raise your FICO score?
-Unfortunately, not much.
+Is it possible to raise your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
 (Of course you must remove incorrect data on your credit report.)

-You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.